 Bile Release During Digestion

 When we consume fatty foods, the gallbladder gets to work.
-The presence of fats in the small intestine triggers the release of cholecystokinin (CCK) hormone.
-In response to CCK, the gallbladder contracts rhythmically, releasing its stored bile into the common bile duct.
+The presence of fats in the small intestine triggers the release of cholecystokinin (CCK) hormone9.
+In response to CCK, the gallbladder contracts rhythmically, releasing its stored bile into the common bile duct10.
 From there, the bile flows into the duodenum, the first part of the small intestine.
-This timely release of bile is crucial for the efficient digestion of fats, as it coincides with the arrival of fatty food in the small intestine.
+This timely release of bile is crucial for the efficient digestion of fats, as it coincides with the arrival of fatty food in the small intestine11.

 Importance of Bile in Digestive Health

 Bile is vital for our digestive health, primarily by aiding in the breakdown and absorption of fats.
-When bile enters the small intestine, it emulsifies, breaking down large fat molecules.
-This process increases the surface area of fats, making them more accessible to digestive enzymes.
+When bile enters the small intestine, it emulsifies, breaking down large fat molecules12.
+This process increases the surface area of fats, making them more accessible to digestive enzymes13.
 As a result, fats are more easily absorbed through the intestinal walls.
 Additionally, bile serves an important function in waste elimination.
-It is a vehicle for removing bilirubin, a byproduct of hemoglobin metabolism, from the body.
+It is a vehicle for removing bilirubin, a byproduct of haemoglobin metabolism, from the body14.

 Why Gallbladder Health Matters